OpenDAoC/OpenDAoC-Website/src/content/docs/docs/additional-features/predator-system.md

 You are tasked with the objective of hunting down a random player of an opposing realm.
 Similarly, you are likewise chosen as a hunt target for another random player, so stay on your toes!
 Hunters are given some details regarding their prey via /predator prey, including: player name, race, and zone location.

-Killing your prey will reward you with a substantial amount of RPs and Atlas Orbs.
+Killing your prey will reward you with a substantial amount of RPs and Orbs.
 Killing your prey automatically re-enters you in the queue with a new target.

 Joining a group, quitting the game, leaving RvR zones, or typing /predator abandon will remove you from the hunt.